 Now use a spreader to smooth the adhesive: this is where the corrosion protection takes place as the entire flange area and seam are protected with the adhesive on both sides of repair.

-TECH TIP: Spray backside of patch panels with cold galvanizing compound (Item-no #16006Z Aerosol) to protect from corrosion.
+TECH TIP: Spray backside of patch panels with zinc rich galvanizing compound (Item-no #13242Z Aerosol) to protect from corrosion.